beetbox/beets/_posts/2012-08-24-sqlite-nightmare.md

 * It's easy to verify that a transaction ends in a timely manner.
 * You can add synchronization to unsynchronized datastores like [LevelDB][] or flat files.
 * You can interpose on transactions for debugging purposes.
 For example, you might want to measure the time taken by each transaction.
 (This technique was instrumental to diagnosing this bug in beets.)

+And if you're coding for SQLite in Python, feel free to [steal beets' Transaction implementation][txn]--it's open source!

 [LevelDB]: http://code.google.com/p/leveldb/
 [cursor]: http://docs.python.org/library/sqlite3.html#cursor-objects